此網頁僅供信息參考之用。部分服務和功能可能在您所在的司法轄區不可用

 For more information on how to figure out what mode your current account is configured as, please read our dedicated guide and enter the acctLv parameter.

-10. How can I place spot orders under Simple / Single-currency margin mode?
+10. How can I place spot orders under Spot / Spot and futures mode?

 10.1 How can I place a limit order?

-For more information on how to place a limit order under a Simple or Single-currency margin account mode, please read our dedicated guide.
+For more information on how to place a limit order under a spot or spot and futures mode, please read our dedicated guide.

 Here's an example of buying 0.01 BTC at the price of 19000 USDT.